 - Careful analysis and quick response to flakey testing.

 10. Mobile Device

-Mobile apps need to be tested for their compatibility with hardware and operating systems.
+Mobile apps need to be tested for compatibility with hardware and operating systems.
 There are many testing methods for mobile hardware and software that look like the following:

 - Interruptions: This test detects the app’s activity when it is interrupted and the efficiency with which it resumes its prior function.
 Interruptions can be the phone dying due to drained battery, loss of network, updates, sudden reboots, and system glitches.